 Perri Mayes (JD) has been a respected mediator and trainer for more than 20 years.
-A former instructor for UW-Milwaukee's graduate certificate program in mediation, she served as president of the Association of Conflict Resolution in 2011-12.
+A former instructor for UW-Milwaukee's graduate certificate program in mediation, she is now an adjunct faculty member with the UW Law School's Mediation Clinic.

 David Mays (MD, PhD) is the past forensic clinical director at the Mendota Mental Health Institute in Madison.
 He also serves on the clinical faculty at UW-Madison and the Medical College of Wisconsin.

 Anne McGuire has an academic background in psychology and is a Certified Professional Life Coach with a private practice in LaGrange Park, IL.
 She sees her work as a life coach focusing in two directions.
 She aims at assisting her clients to come to a place of healing in the midst of their past losses.
 (She is a former recipient of the UW-Madison Grief Support Services Certificate.)
 After leading them to a place of healing from the past, she focuses on equipping them for the future by shining a light on their uniqueness, gifts, strengths, sorrows, joys and coping skills.

 Doug Meske (MSW, PhD)is a psychotherapist who specializes in couples and family therapy.
 He has presented workshops throughout the U.S. on building relationships, taking care of emotional needs, and treatment issues.

 KENNETH A. MILLER